Skip to content

 ```python

-proxies = [...]
+entities = [...]

 q = Query().where(dataset="my_dataset", schema="Company")

-for proxy in q.apply_iter(proxies):
+for entity in q.apply_iter(entities):

-assert proxy.schema.name == "Company"
+assert entity.schema.name == "Company"

 ```